CSCfi/Creating-Sandbox-in-LUMI/README.md

-# Singularity Containers on LUMI: CLI Tools & Secure Browser
+# Singularity Sandbox Containers on LUM: CLI Tools & Secure Browser

 This project contains two Singularity container environments for use on the LUMI supercomputer.
 Both are built using Ubuntu 22.04 and targeted at different CLI use cases: